Birinji Nugadi Village Mosque: About

 After the Soviet occupation in 1930, the mosque was used as a movie club, gym and warehouse.
 The surrounding cells were given to the kindergarten.
 During its operation as a warehouse, the wooden floors of the mosque were demolished and replaced with surface stones.
 The roof of the mosque was repaired in 1986 due to erosion.
-The roof was replaced and the external facades were renewed.
+The roof was replaced and the external façades were renewed.
 However, the inside has not been repaired.

 After Azerbaijan gained independence, the mosque was restored.
-However, the mosque is currently in a state of emergency.
+However, As of 2021, the mosque was in need of repairs.
 The mosque's religious community is registered with the State Committee.